aczapka/football-predictions/README.md

 All this data is finally combined in a neural network metamodel specifically tuned to forecast draws with high precision.

 For more detailed information about the idea behind this project, please check `report.pdf`.

+### Conclusions

+As far now, the conclusion is that the predictions of the bookmakers, despite having some flaws, are accurate enough.
+There is no easy way to beat them globally and build a successful betting strategy.

+One of the lines of work that could be more promising is to focus exclusively on predicting draws with high precision.
+But this is not easy to achieve.
+For now perhaps we have achieved some partial successes whose consistency is yet to be validated.

 Dependencies and installation
 ----------------------